Get Over 250 Recipes

 You see, we pointed out recently that not all acidic foods are acid-forming in the body.
 And acidic foods — like lemon — do not make heartburn worse.

 In fact, heartburn is often a case of too little stomach acid — rather than too much stomach acid.

 Healthy stomach acid is mostly made up of hydrochloric acid (HCl), and it’s about as acidic as battery acid.
 In order for the body to release the right enzymes to digest food and to protect against outside microbes and parasites, your stomach acid must be strong and extremely acidic.

 When stomach acid is weak or too alkaline, the body is more susceptible to infection, Candida overgrowth, poor digestion, and heartburn.

 If you would like to figure out how to increase stomach acid, it’s important to know what made your stomach acid weak or too alkaline in the first place.

 The release of stomach acid happens in three steps.
-And it’s the first two that are the most important—these two steps control the release of more than 80% of your stomach acid.
+And it’s the first two that are the most important — these two steps control the release of more than 80 percent of your stomach acid.

-1. The First Step: A whopping 30% of your stomach acid is produced when you expect or smell food.
+1. The First Step: A whopping 30 percent of your stomach acid is produced when you expect or smell food.
 The brain sends messages along the vagus nerve, telling specialized cells in your stomach to release stomach acid.